rogerkt2/rogerkt2.github.io/essays/for-the-love-of-AI.md

 ### VI.
 Comparative Analysis:

 Traditional and AI-enhanced teaching methods are both good, but it depends on the context of software engineering education.
-Learn
+When learning about the concepts present in software engineering, I recommend using AI.
+AI provides straightforward answers along with examples.
+When learning how to acutally do some software engineering such as programming or html, I recommend traditional as a priority.
+Most of the time, the professor would provide an in-depth guide on how to do a certain thing.
+If you are unable to understand the guide or the guide is not good enough, then use AI.

 ### VII.
 Future Considerations:

+As society progresses, so does AI.
+The use of AI as tool for software engineering education should be mandatory.
+As programmers, we should be accustomed to the use of AI since we are the ones who will create them and even improve on them in the future.
+This class helped me learn how to use AI appropiately.
+This class should continue using AI as a tool, but make sure that there should be a lesson on how to correctly use AI.

 ### VIII.
 Conclusion: